RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

     mind...and a mind needs books as a sword needs a whetstone if it is to keep its edge.
 That's why I read so much Jon Snow.
 George R. R. Martin.
 3. >"Not bad, not bad at all," Diotallevi said.
-"To arrive at the truth through the painstaking reconstruction of a false text.
+"To arrive at the truth through the painstaking reconstruction of a false text".
 Umberto Eco.

 ## Análisis y diseño
 1. >A common mistake that people make when trying to design something completely